 Cons: You must have a paid plan to remove Sumo branding

-With plans starting at $19 a month, or $194 annually, it’s a decent value which includes unlimited emails, automating and segmenting, and analytics.
+With plans starting at $19 a month, or $194 annually, it’s a decent value that includes unlimited emails, automating and segmenting and analytics.

 Pros: Pricing comparable or cheaper than competitors